haifengl/smile

 Visualization

 A picture is worth a thousand words.
 In machine learning, we usually handle high-dimensional data, which is impossible to draw on display directly.
 But a variety of statistical plots are tremendously valuable for us to grasp the characteristics of many data points.
-Smile provides data visualization tools such as plots and maps for researchers to understand information more easily and quickly.
+SMILE provides data visualization tools such as plots and maps for researchers to understand information more easily and quickly.
 To use smile-plot, add the following to dependencies

 <dependency>